 - When their favourite song comes on the radio in the car, turn it up LOUD and sing!

-- If you see something they’d like on facebook or youtube, save it and share it with them when you have a moment.
+- If you see something they’d like on instagram, or youtube, or Tiktok, save it and share it with them when you have a moment.
 (This is also a great opportunity to teach kids about social media and how to use it)

 - They may not always be available for a chat, but you can write a note or send an email any time.
 A short message about something positive you noticed them doing, or just something funny is a quick and easy way to connect